 Annual Report: Each year the Lead Administrator will provide data on the SMART goals developed by the Board of Directors.
 Evidence from EOG/EOC assessments, MAP tests, PSAT/PACT practices, curricula assessments, Power School and program data will be provided as proof that goals are being addressed strategically.
 A summary of the marketing strategy, enrollment, status of the facility, and supplies and equipment will show progress in operations.
-To demonstrate sound fiscal management of school funds the budget audit will also be included, however the Board will already have that information directly from the auditors.Data from annual surveys administered to staff and parents will be collected and summarized to determine the climate of the school culture.
+To demonstrate sound fiscal management of school funds the budget audit will also be included, however the Board will already have that information directly from the auditors.
+Data from annual surveys administered to staff and parents will be collected and summarized to determine the climate of the school culture.
 This total collection of data will make up the lead administrator's annual report to the Board of Directors and used for its annual strategic planning meeting.

 The Board of Directors will hold an annual strategic planning meeting, no later than 45 days after EOG/EOC scores are available.
 During each annual meeting the results of the previous action plans will be reviewed and modified to address the upcoming year.
 The Board will have a thorough discussion of academic gains, school growth, waiting lists, enrollment, finances, school improvement and school culture and climate.
 The purpose of the strategic planning meeting is to develop action plans to drive the operations and school goals for the upcoming year.
-The action plans are updated annually to establish and create the means by which 16
+The action plans are updated annually to establish and create the means by which SMART goals can be reached and to identify the people and define the roles necessary to ensure success.